Low (band): Side projects

-Sparhawk and Sally also made several recordings in a more synthesizer-driven style, reminiscent of the band Orchestral Manoeuvres in the Dark, under the name The Hospital People.
-The most widely distributed of these was "Crash / We'll Be Philosophers", released as a 7-inch on clear vinyl by Duck Suit Records.
+Sparhawk and Sally have recorded synthesizer-centric songs in the New Wave style under the name The Hospital People.
+Its most widely distributed record was "Crash / We'll Be Philosophers", released as a 7-inch on clear vinyl by Duck Suit Records.
 Sparhawk and Sally have also played live as The Tooth Fairies, with Sally performing on drums and Sean Erspamer on bass; Tooth Fairies sets have typically consisted of cover songs by the Stooges, MC5, and similar bands.
-Sally has generated several works that fall in the 'graphic novel' genre, and also created the original artwork for David Bazan's (formerly of Pedro the Lion) first solo effort, the EP Fewer Moving Parts, which was recently re-released by Barsuk.
+Sally has done the art for several graphic novels, and he also did the artwork for former Pedro the Lion member David Bazan's first solo release, the EP Fewer Moving Parts (now part of the Barsuk Records catalog).
 At one time, Mimi Parker was rumored to have started a punk band called Rubbersnake, but this was an inside joke on the part of the band.
-In 2007 Sparhawk did a Take-Away Show acoustic video session shot by Vincent Moon.

-In April 2012, Low collaborated with artist Peter Liversidge for their performance at the Royal Festival Hall in London.
-Low collaborated with the artist again for their performance at the Barbican Centre in London in April 2013.
+In April 2012, Low collaborated with artist Peter Liversidge for a combined performance at the Royal Festival Hall in London.
+A year later, Low collaborated with Liversidge again for a performance at the Barbican Centre in London.